 This PhD project is part of the Cotutelle arrangement between Coventry University, UK and Deakin University, Melbourne, Australia.

-This is a CU Led project.
 The successful applicant will spend the 1st year at Coventry University and the following year at Deakin University and then the final 1.5 years at Coventry University

 The supervision team will be drawn from the two Universities.

 As we expand into the solar system to explore, live, and work, it is imperative to research and design multifunctional well-being solutions to reduce various health risks and help crew members on the long-duration missions in low Earth orbit (LEO), to the Moon and Mars adjust and acclimatise to their new environment.
 See The Five Hazards of Humans Spaceflight by NASA for more details (https://www.nasa.gov/hrp/hazards).

 This PhD project aims to investigate how meaningful game-like heritage-based virtual reality (VR) experiences can support the well-being of astronauts and people living and working in ICE (isolated, confined, and extreme) environments.
 The heritage aspect can help promote relatability and emotional connection.
 In his book The Value of Museums: Enhancing Societal Well-Being (2021) John H. Falk defines meaningful experiences as those that are valuable to users and as such can create lasting memories and has the potential to affect long-term personal, intellectual, social, and physical well-being.
 The proposed content will be investigated and co-created with culturally and linguistically diverse (CALD) users including transmigrants as reference to the future spacefarers.